-Bring your own bike, or take advantage of one of the bike rental vendors in the area.
+Bring your bike or take advantage of one of the bike rental vendors in the area.
 After riding the peninsula, hop the Balboa Ferry over to Balboa Island and ride the compact streets for a change of scenery.
 The flat topography makes it easy for everyone to enjoy the ride.

 Balboa Peninsula is home to the Catalina Flyer, the boat that takes you to Catalina Island.
-Based upon of the Balboa Pavilion, Catalina can be a great side trip if you are extending your stay in the Newport Harbor area.
+Based upon the Balboa Pavilion, Catalina can be a great side trip if you are extending your stay in the Newport Harbor area.